 - Programmes Biofabrication, Biology of Disease, Cancer Stem Cells & Developmental Biology, Epidemiology, Epidemiology Postgraduate, Infection & Immunity, Medical Imaging, Neuroscience & Cognition, One Health, Regenerative Medicine & Technology and Toxicology & Environmental Health can consult Annemoon Bregt or Carolien Bakker.
 For more information please visit the website of the international office of the Faculty of Medicine.

 Programmes of the Science Faculty

 - Programmes Bio Inspired Innovation, Drug Innovation, Environmental Biology, Molecular & Cellular Life Sciences and Science & Business Management can consult Liesbeth Achterberg.
-Please visit the website of the International Office of the Science faculty(link is external) for more information.
+For more information please visit the website of the international office of the Science faculty.

 The GSLS encourages you to broaden your horizon.
 It is your own responsibility to realise this ambition, since there are no ready-made writing assignments.
 Suitable places for writing assignments outside Utrecht can be found via the internet, via UU or UMCU staff members, or via your programme coordinator.